homo-iocus/hackathon-for-crisis-app-for-gaap-aoz-challenge/README.md

 5. They manually integrated the finalized component into the existing project scaffold.

 This workflow was repeated multiple times for most of the different components.
 The final integration and validation of the single components remained manual to ensure architectural coherence and reliability.

+Overall AI was helpful by providing boilerplate code and generating self contained components.
+It was most effective for the group when used to solve clearly defined sub-tasks quickly.
+For example, it helped the group to generate JSON data structures, MUI-based React components, and user interface layouts very rapidly, and it was useful for solving coding errors, such as missing imports or merge conflicts.

+We also encountered some clear limitations when using AI assistance.
+AI struggled when asked to fulfill more complex tasks, such as handling application state or backend logic, and often hallucinated structures, which were not aligned with the actual architecture of the group.
+Moreover, small code changes using AI led to large, unintended code adjustments.
+Therefore, manually adjusting these parts was often faster and safer.

 ## 👥 Team & Responsibilities